Calling for nature’s restoration with the Environment Bill

 Credit: Robert Read / WTML

 Our natural world is being depleted at an alarming rate.
 The Environment Bill is a vital opportunity to help save it.
-It’s the most significant piece of environmental legislation for years, and the route to the legally binding targets we desperately need to reverse nature's decline.
+It’s the most significant piece of environmental legislation for years.

 What's the problem?